View on GitHub

 # Verbose mode - displays detailed configuration information

-# This helps detect configuration errors.
+# Helps in detecting configuration errors.

 # Default: false